 - Make sure that all pull-down menus show "-No Lines-". - Click in the WBS cell under the heading "Observed (GHz)".
 The cell should turn white and become editable.
 Enter the frequency required: in this case "520.0".
 Then click in the cell below (it is necessary to click in another table box for the input to be confirmed).
-After indicating "OK" to the pop-up warning, the frequency chosen should be placed in the upper sideband (note that the "upper sideband" box is checked for the WBS). - We can do a similar thing in the box below for the first of our HRS sub-bands.
+After indicating "OK" to the pop-up warning, the frequency chosen should be placed in the upper sideband (note that the "upper sideband" box is checked for the WBS).

+- We can do a similar thing in the box below for the first of our HRS sub-bands.
 Note that we cannot request a frequency for the HRS sub-band that is outside of the 4GHz range indicated by the black rectangular box showing the full bandwidth instantaneously available to the WBS.
 In this case "507.17" is well within the range of the lower sideband and theer is a hydrogen emission line there.
 Uncheck the sideband in the first line for the HRS so that the line to be centred is in the lower sideband.
 After input of the frequency, we again click on the cell below. - We can do a similar process for placing the second subband of the HRS.

 13.2.6.6.
-Spur Warnings in the Frequency Editor Window
+Problem Frequency Setting Warnings in the Frequency Editor Window

-During early checkout of the HIFI instrument it was noted that several "spurs" can exist in the data at certain frequency settings of the instrument.
-These have the form of large or small spurious spikes.
-Typically identifiable as different in nature to spectral line features seen in data, they can cause bad settings of the instrument (in the case of very strong spurs) or complicate and overlap with the spectral features the astronomer is looking for.
+During continued monitoring of the HIFI instrument it has been noted that several "spurs" can exist in the data at certain frequency settings of the instrument.
+These can range from weak spurs that affect a small protion of the observed spectrum to spurs that can completely ruin the data from one or more of the 1GHz bands of the WBS or one or more subbands of the HRS.
+Typically identifiable as different in nature to spectral line features seen in data, spurs can cause bad settings of the instrument (in the case of very strong spurs) or complicate and overlap with the spectral features the astronomer is looking for.